tejaskumarc0603/delta-demo/README.md

 # delta-demo
-this is a github class
+this is a github class.